AdguardTeam/KnowledgeBase/docs/guides/create-dns-stamp.md

       - There are usually no specific fields for these protocols in this tool.
 Just make sure the port specified in the resolver address is the correct port.
     - In the "Properties" section, you can check the relevant properties if they are known and applicable to your DNS server.

-4. Click the "Generate stamp" button.
-Your stamp will be displayed in the "Your stamp" field.
+4. Your stamp will be automatically generated and you will see it in the "Stamp" field.

 ### Obtaining the Certificate Hash